7 Lessons to Learn From Limerence (Unrequited Love)

 It is human nature to be thrilled by certain experiences; we are governed by our dopaminergic reward center (the nucleus accumbens), which is part of the limbic brain (Day and Carelli, 2007).
 When infatuated with someone, our days revolve around them and we receive a 'hit' of dopamine whenever we perceive that we are getting closer to them.

-This behavioral pattern does not mimic a drug addiction, but rather, is a drug addiction (Redcay and Simonetti, 2018).
+You see, the limerent behavioral pattern does not mimic a drug addiction, but rather, is a drug addiction (Redcay and Simonetti, 2018) and must be overcome.
 Whether it be a polite smile from the object of your unrequited love or an inspiring conversation with them, they are providing you with a source of euphoria.
 Limerence involves the continual yearning for the bliss that only their company can provide.
 Naturally, withdrawal symptoms occur when you are temporarily starved of this attention, or when they seem to act coldly.

 To restate, the pursuit of exhilaration is inherent to human nature; it is perfectly healthy to seek out stimulating books, or enjoy the buzz from green tea.
 With experience, however, you soon realize that some highs derail your life too intensely to be worth it.
 While caffeine is acceptable and does not lead to the abandonment of personal belief systems, crystal meth never is.
 It helps to view limerence as an unhealthy, pathological version of romantic love; butterflies over a love interest are harmless, but feigning friendship with someone that you love just to get your 'hit' will prove heartbreaking in the long run.